A New Year, A New Skill !

 Embroidery techniques can be divided into various categories, either by the way they use the fabric or the colours or materials they use.
 The easiest to work with include:

-Surface embroidery These techniques don’t rely on using the grain or weave of the fabric, instead they are spread over the surface of the material.
-Examples include crewel embroidery, Japanese or Chinese embroidery, doodle embroidery, thread painting and Broderie anglaise.
+Surface embroidery These techniques don’t rely on using the grain or weave of the fabric .
+Instead they are spread over the surface of the material.
+Examples include crewel , Japanese or Chinese embroidery, doodle embroidery, thread painting and Broderie anglaise.

-These techniques use the weave of the fabric to help space the work and include cross stitch, blackwork, hardanger and pulled and drawn embroidery.
+These techniques use the weave of the fabric to help space the work and include cross stitch, blackwork, hardanger and pulled and drawn white work.

 Though similar to counted work, threads are stitched through a fabric mesh to create a dense pattern.
 Bargello and Berlin wool work are a few examples.

 It’s best to decide the technique you would like to start with.
-Cross stitch and canvas work are excellent for beginners as there’s lots of pre-printed kits available and only two or three stitches to master.
+Cross stitch and canvas work are excellent for beginners.
+As there’s lots of pre-printed kits available and only two or three stitches to master.
 Crewel embroidery (or crewelwork) is also a great choice.
-Though there are many more stitches to try, crewelwork is very forgiving (unpicks easily) and there are plenty of kits to choose from.
+Though there are many more stitches to try, crewelwork is very forgiving (unpicks easily).
+There are plenty of kits to choose from.

 A beginner’s class is also a great way to start.
 If you’re looking to learn in good company and in a beautiful and relaxed setting, please take a look at my classes in the Bristol and Somerset area.